bentol/neh/README.md

 echo Hello world!
 EOF
 chmod +x ./script.sh

 ```

+Quickly reload your nginx config and checking if its correct `sudo nginx -t && sudo systemctl reload nginx`
 Now if you go to http://example.com/hooks/test you will see: `Hello world!`.
 Congratz!
 You just set up your first Neh!

 Just make sure that `www-data` or whatever user is running your nginx instance can access the script!

 [TODO]: # (Add a section with more examples)
+[TODO]: # (Add a section about debugging)

 ## Installing
 You can install it through this simple oneliner: